kks219hyunju/whatever/os/README.md

 Apache Webserver cgi-bin Vulnerability Assessment regards Our implemented Program

-Common Gate Interface (CGI) is a resource for accommodating web service to run a script or programs so instead of having to program separate programs through java-script and work on implementation of such system, and CGI eliminates the need of the such difficult process by injecting script directly into web service, we are able to run most any programs that exist within the web server host.
+Common Gate Interface (CGI) is a resource for accommodating web service to run a script or programs so instead of having to program separate programs through java-script and work on implementation of such system, CGI eliminates the need of the such difficult process by injecting script directly from web service to shell script, we are able to run most any programs that exist within the web server host.

 There are a few things that we need to recognize in words that describe of use of cgi-bin.
-When it comes to executing programs through script there are a few enviroment components that the operating system may be exposed to vulnerability attacks or bugs that could cause the system to break in various ways.
+When it comes to executing programs through script, there are a few enviroment components that the operating system may be exposed to vulnerability attacks or bugs that could cause the system to break in various ways.
 Naturally, the operating system carries many loopholes or vulnerabilities, some known by many people, and some that have not even discovered yet.